Are you going on your first trip to Colombia?

 7. THE BEVERAGES IN COLOMBIA ARE ANOTHER SPECIALTY.

 Natural juices in Colombia are a must!
 The unique flavors are the result of fantastic biodiversity and for newcomers, start your days off sampling passion fruit, blackberry, guanavana (soursop), guava, tamarillo (tree tomato), and tamarind.
-Another popular beverage is guarapo, or sugarcane juice extracted from the sap of a palm tree.
+Another popular beverage is guarapo, or sugarcane juice extracted from pressed sugar cane.

 8. COLOMBIANS LOVE A GOOD PARTY.